 This is our second-largest banknote, measuring approximately 149mm x 80mm.

-The large number 20 and £ symbol in the top-left hand corner of the front of the note help you easily see its value.
-There is also a slightly smaller number 20 in the top and bottom right corners.
+The large number 20 and £ symbol in the top left corner of the front of the note help you easily see its value.
+There is also a number 20 in the top right corner and in the bottom right corner.

 A unique serial number is printed horizontally and vertically on the back of the note.
 The horizontal numbers is in the bottom right corner.
 It is made up of multi-coloured letters and numbers, which increase in height from left to right.
 The vertical number runs down the left-hand side and the numbers and letters are the same height and colour.

 The international copyright symbol is included on the front and the back of the £20 note.
 You can find it to the left of the holographic strip on the front of the note, and on the back under the words ‘Bank of England’.